iCliniq Logo

 Welcome to icliniq.com.

-Let me help you.
-The IgE value is within normal limits.
-Moreover, the total serum IgE values are not very indicative, rather specific IgE levels are important.
+The IgE (immunoglobulin E, an antibody found only in mammals) value is within normal limits.
+Moreover, the total serum IgE values (a test that measures the quantity of immunoglobulin E in the blood) are not very indicative, rather, specific IgE levels (a test that measures how much IgE your body makes in response to a single allergen) are important.
 Specific IgE levels should be inferred in relation to the particular allergen.
 Each allergen level may be different.
-Currently, the most accepted form of testing allergy is the skin prick testing which is the gold standard.
-We do specific IgE blood tests only on those patients in whose skin prick test is contraindicated like pregnant ladies, etc.
+Currently, the most accepted form of testing for allergies is skin prick testing which is the gold standard.
+We do specific IgE blood tests only on those patients whose skin prick test is contraindicated, like pregnant ladies.

 Patient's Query